snuggyizme/ConlangToIPATool/README.md

-# ConlangToIPATool
+# IPAt

-A tool that allows you to play through a series of words and generate IPA translations with a custom ruleset for your constructed language
+IPAt is a GUI tool for batch-generating IPA transcriptions of wordlists using custom rulesets.

 ## Installation